isaachinman/abroadwith-frontend/docs/javascript-style-guide.md

 ## AirBnb Style Guide

-As is frequently the case, this project extends the (AirBnb ESLint Config)[https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb].
+This project extends the (AirBnb ESLint Config)[https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb].

 AirBnb describes their linting rules as "a mostly reasonable approach to JavaScript".
 The rules are relatively uncontroversial, and provide a good foundation for any style guide.